View 2 of the ICW

 We’ve completed our northward journey on the IntraCoastal Waterway (ICW), a leg of our adventure that we were not looking forward to, but much to our surprise, actually enjoyed.
 This 2nd look was definitely a “through new eyes” experience, despite our southbound transit only 4-5 months ago.
 Coming home on Ariose rather than find a warm place for her to await our next adventure had a major drawback for us: the slog up this inland route.
 Again.
 After cruising down the ICW’s natural waterways and cut canals that connect Virginia to Florida, it felt like once was definitely enough.

 As we mentioned in our last Ariose Note, seasoning and season made all the difference.
 Being more seasoned sailors has enabled us to differ our approach this time.
 And our previous December-January transit was a race against winter.
 We were often cold and uncomfortable as we endured hours of monotonous motoring through rather barren landscapes.
-This time, our early summer cruising of ta greened ICW has been worlds apart.
+This time, our early summer cruising of a greened ICW has been worlds apart.

 When a weather window opened, we headed back onto the Atlantic for an overnight passage to Charleston, South Carolina.
 The success of that passage fuelled a certain smugness.
 We didn’t need the ICW.
 We would just continue northward with short Atlantic off-shores.
-We played tourist in Charleston, and continued to check the weather every day.
+We played tourist in Charleston, and checked the weather every day.
 The mercury continued to rise, and despite having months to acclimatize to warmer temperatures in the Bahamas, being subjected to high 90s / low 100s Fahrenheit felt like it was going to melt us.
 Well, actually, I should say me, as Tim tolerates the heat far better than I do.
 Blame it on menopause.
 After several days, it was time to escape the city.
 The weather wasn’t going to allow us out onto the ocean, but that wasn’t a problem.
 We would tackle a short bit of the ICW, and then hop out at the next inlet and carry on with our plan.
 For the next few weeks, every time we reached a point where we could exit the ICW to the Atlantic, conditions were too strong to feel safe in doing so.
 So, we’d continue on.
 In the end, the weather never did cooperate to allow us back on the Atlantic.
 We stayed on the ICW for the entire way from Charleston, South Carolina, through all of North Carolina, and Virginia to Portsmouth / Norfolk, near the entrance to Chesapeake Bay.
 And we’re glad we did!

 That’s not to say that it has all be a delight.
 We’ve been on a bit of an emotional see-saw.
 One moment, one or both of us will be filled with impatience, and wish for a wand we could wave to be home.
 The next, we want to stretch out this homeward journey to last as long as possible, to keep savouring it all.
 It’s been fun to have that jolt of familiarity as we recognized some sights, whether a scenic bend in the river, an unusual home, or a particular bridge.
 It has also been remarkable how unfamiliar other areas now dressed in their summer clothes, were to us.